GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-30 00:54:15 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-30 01:04:43 IST

 Current Weather in Coimbatore:
-Temperature: 22.19 °C
+Temperature: 24.88 °C
-Condition: overcast clouds
+Condition: mist